Biodiversity and Landscape Management

 Despite being just a mile and a half from the City of Manchester, the main site of the University of Salford is a leafy, riverside campus adjacent to Peel Park and the River Irwell.
 There are a large variety of trees on campus including Sycamore, Birch, Willow, Whitebeam, Cherry, Norway Maple, Oak, Hawthorn and London Plane.

-Our 2020 Go Green Salford programme included events relating to biodiversity, including a winter tree identification walk, hedge-laying and tree planting sessions with City of Trees at David Lewis Playing Fields and Crescent Meadows (in total we planted over 600 tree whips!).
+Our annual sustainability engagement programme, Go Green Salford, has over the years included lots events relating to biodiversity, including a winter tree identification walk, hedge-laying and tree planting sessions with City of Trees at David Lewis Playing Fields and Crescent Meadows (in total we planted over 700 tree whips!).
+We are planning more tree-planting projects in the future.

 Biodiversity on our doorstep

-There are lots of outside spaces on campus that you can use, such as the Mary Seacole garden and David Lewis Playing Fields, but we are also lucky to have Peel Park, the Crescent Meadows and the River Irwell on our doorstep.
-Find out about events and activities in Peel Park on their website, or follow them on Twitter.
+There are lots of outside spaces on campus that you can use, such as the Community Growing Space and David Lewis Playing Fields, but we are also lucky to have Peel Park, the Crescent Meadows and the River Irwell on our doorstep.
+Find out about events and activities in Peel Park on their Twitter, Facebook and Instagram.

 If you are interested in helping to keep Salford clean and friendly for wildlife, we recommend getting involved with Salford Litter Heroes.
 You can find out about their upcoming litter picking events on their Twitter and Facebook pages.

 A survey of habitat types was conducted in 2014 to produce a baseline of habitat areas using the Biodiversity Index, an online survey and calculation tool developed by University of Northampton.
-We have an excel sheet with a summary of our baseline and a report from a Biodiversity Student Placement.
+We have a written summary of our habitat baseline and a report from a Biodiversity Student Placement.

 If you see any wildlife on campus, please let us know!
 Email us with the following information: